-“Well, you’re about to see much more of it than most men ever get to."
+"Well, you're about to see much more of it than most men ever do."

 Haroun al-Rashid led Arram to an entrance far away from the main gates.
 Two strapping mamluks guarded this portal, but the caliph waved them aside simply by saying, "I am Haroun al-Rashid; let me through."